Get the Facts

 Skin cancer is a type of cancer that starts in the cells of the skin.
 Skin cancer most often develops on skin exposed to the sun’s ultraviolet (UV) radiation (rays), but skin cancer can occur anywhere on the body.

 The two most common types of skin cancer—basal cell and squamous cell carcinomas—are highly curable, but can be disfiguring and costly to treat.
 Melanoma, the third most common skin cancer, is more dangerous and causes the most deaths.
+Skin cancer is the most common cancer in the United States.

 What Causes Skin Cancer?